How to plan for the cost of long-term care

 Long-term care refers to the assistance people with chronic illnesses, disabilities or sudden health events need over an extended period.
 It includes extra support with household tasks, daily physical activities (e.g., bathing, dressing and eating) and skilled care provided by nurses and other health care professionals.

-The type and level of support often change over time, and care can be provided in various settings, including one’s own home, an assisted living facility, an adult day care center, a nursing home or a hospice facility.
+The type and level of support often changes over time, and care can be provided in various settings, including one’s own home, an assisted living facility, an adult day care center, a nursing home or a hospice facility.

 Is long-term care covered by Medicare or health insurance?